jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 So first, I want to start by asking, has AI changed how you program?

-**Bob**:Oh, has it changed how I program?
+**Bob**: Oh, has it changed how I program?
 No, no, not, not at all.
 Um, maybe in the slightest way I have used things like chat GPT to ask questions the way I would, I used to ask questions to stack overflow.
 Uh, and then I will get answers which are not as good as the answers I got on stack overflow, but at least their answers sometimes.

 Um, but that's probably the, the, the most that I have been affected in my pro my programming career.